 Improved Customer Service via Mobile, Digital, and Social

-During New York’s fall Fashion Week, Tommy Hilfiger launched Facebook Messenger’s first “fashion bot” to promote its Tommy x Gigi collection with Gigi Hadid.
+During New York’s fall Fashion Week in 2016, Tommy Hilfiger launched Facebook Messenger’s first “fashion bot” to promote its Tommy x Gigi collection with Gigi Hadid.
 Users could click to message the brand on its Facebook page; after doing so, the chatbot walked them through the collection.
 In addition, customers could ask the bot questions and receive answers – the Tommy Hilfiger team pre-programmed it with more than 7,000 responses.

 Soon after, Burberry rolled out its own Facebook Messenger chatbot in time for London Fashion Week.
-The bot gave users access to content around Burberry’s new collection, and offered real-time customer service.
+The bot gave users access to content around Burberry’s new collection and offered real-time customer service.

-Data-Driven Email Marketing
+Email Marketing Personalization

 Eighty percent of marketers surveyed name email as the most important channel for real-time personalization, according to Adobe’s Digital Marketing blog.
-Fashion retail brands that aren’t using personalization could have an untapped goldmine that’s waiting to be discovered.
+Fashion retail brands that aren’t using personalization could have an untapped gold mine that’s waiting to be discovered.

 With brands increasingly targeting millennials and Generation Z, they’ll turn to email automation programs that will help them delight consumers and build trust.
 Look for that in the form of more abandoned cart messaging, birthday emails, and “top pick” round-ups based on past purchases.

-Blogs are still one of the best ways for brands to power their content machines – and fashion retailers have some of the best content hubs out there.
+Blogs are still one of the best ways for brands to power their content machines – and fashion retailers have some of the most effective content hubs out there.
 What’s great about blog content is that it works in tandem with social media and email marketing to serve as a key customer loyalty builder.
 A highly followed blog, and its content distributed across multiple channels, helps brands stay top-of-mind for when consumers are ready to buy.

-J.Crew is a retailer who’s already mastered the shoppable blog experience.
+J.Crew is a retailer that’s already mastered the shoppable blog experience.
 From real people “test driving” new products and sharing their thoughts, to behind-the-scenes looks at how pieces of clothing are made, to style hacks and local tours, this blog reads like an elegant fashion magazine – but with embedded product links that easily let customers transition from reader to shopper.

-Along those lines, most CMOs agree that personalization is the key to success, according to research conducted by Forbes, entitled “Publish or Perish.”
-Their analysis found that marketers who deliver personalized web experiences get double digit returns in marketing performance and response.
 Looking ahead, retail marketing teams will seek out platforms that contain modules that can serve up content based on user behavior and preferences with the goal of increased conversions in mind.

 More Strategic Influencer Investments

-With many top-tier influencers becoming too expensive and selective with the companies they endorse, brands will start cultivating more relationships with “micro-influencers” – as in, the up-and-comers who have loyal followings (in the 10K to 100K range) but haven’t yet made it big time.
+With many top-tier influencers becoming too expensive and selective with the companies they endorse, brands will start cultivating more relationships with “micro-influencers” – as in, the up-and-comers who have loyal followings (in the 10,000 to 100,000 range) but haven’t yet made it big time.
 Though micro-influencers may have smaller audiences, their followers tend to be more engaged, according to a recent survey from influencer marketing platform Markerly.

 Like every fashion trend, each of these content marketing tactics will be most successful when brands adapt them to fit their own personalities, voices, styles, and audiences.
 In doing so, they’ll reach customers in a way that feels relevant, personal, and authentic.